Excellent Realistic (Contemporary) Fiction Books for Kids

 Roll with It by Jamie Sumner

-This meaningful story will tug at your heartstrings.
-It’s narrated by Ellie a girl who loves to bake, who has CP, cerebral palsy, and who rolls through life in a wheelchair.
-She hates having an aid at school who’s supposed to help her with everything, even going to the bathroom.
+Ellie is a girl who loves to bake, has cerebral palsy, and who rolls through life in a wheelchair.
 When her mom moves them to Oklahoma to help care for her grandfather, even though she’s from the so-called wrong side of the tracks, she makes friends with other trailer park kids — the first friends she’s ever had.
 It’s a sweet story about taking risks, the importance of finding your tribe, and growing up.
-I appreciate that the author skillfully shows readers that kids in wheelchairs are just like everyone else only with different challenges such as things like accessibility (where your chair can go) and getting dressed.

 The Crossover by Kwame Alexander